secretstartups/handbook/finance/accounts-payable/coupa-virtual-card-guide-for-accounts-payable/index.html.md

 {:toc .hidden-md .hidden-lg}

 This page contains guidelines regarding Accounts Payable (AP) related tasks for Virtual Cards.
 There are several different scenarios for Virtual Cards:
-- **Scenario A**: Supplier paid by Virtual Card for one time purchase or emergency payment (most common request).
+### Scenario A: Supplier paid by Virtual Card for one time purchase or emergency payment (most common request).

-- **Scenario B**: Supplier permanently paid by Virtual Card on PO (card issued on the PO to Requester).
+### Scenario B: Supplier permanently paid by Virtual Card on PO (card issued on the PO to Requester).

-- **Scenario C**: Supplier permanently paid by Virtual Card on invoice (card issued to Supplier after invoices have been processed/approved for payment).
+### Scenario C: Supplier permanently paid by Virtual Card on invoice (card issued to Supplier after invoices have been processed/approved for payment).

 <br>